wdhowe/django-systemlist/README.md

 # Django-SystemList

-An inventory systems and stats list.
+A system inventory and stats list.

 ----